IJSComplexMatter/cddm/doc/quickstart.rst

 Video data
 ++++++++++

 Video processing functions were designed to work on iterables of multi-frame data.
 Video data is an iterable object that consists of series of tuples, where each tuple holds a single numpy array (for single camera experiments) or a dual frame data (two numpy arrays) representing a cross-ddm experiment using two cameras.
-To clarify, a valid dual-frame video can be constructed using python generators, e.g. for random noise dual_frame video you can do:
+To clarify, a valid dual-frame  out-of-memory video can be constructed using python generators, e.g. for random noise dual_frame video you can do:

 .. doctest::

-   >>> video = ((np.random.rand(256,256), np.random.rand(256,256)) for i in range(1024))
+   >>> video = ((np.random.rand(512,512), np.random.rand(512,512)) for i in range(1024))

-Here video is a valid video iterable object that can be used to perform the analysis.
+Here, video is a valid video iterable object that can be used to acquire frames frame-by-frame without needing the data to be read fully into memory, making it possible to analyze long videos.
 A valid single-frame video is therefore:

 .. doctest::

-   >>> video = ((np.random.rand(256,256),) for i in range(1024))
+   >>> video = ((np.random.rand(512,512),) for i in range(1024))

 Notice the trailing comma to indicate a tuple of length 1.
 The above video is a multi-frame video holding only a single per element of the `video` iterable object.